JackLamb99/historical-figures/README.md

 ### Content

-The description and birth-year for each figure is based on information provided from the Knowledge Graph, Google's collection of information about people, places and things.
+The description and birth year for each figure are based on information provided by the Knowledge Graph, Google's collection of information about people, places and things.

 ### Media